Kuvelet/M_Language_DeVal/README.md

 ## How to Use
 1. Clone this repository.
 2. Open the Power Query script in Power BI or Excel.
-3. Duplicate the steps for your own needs
+3. Duplicate the steps for your own needs.

 ## Expected Outcome
 - A clear summary of financial impact per customer.